phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 _**+ Result**_
 ![image](https://github.com/user-attachments/assets/b6470262-b03d-4ad6-8509-6c1b896c589e)

-_**🔍 Key Observations**_
+## Key Observations on Recency

-•	Champions, Promising, and Potential Loyalists show low recency, suggesting recent, healthy engagement.
+- "Champions", "Promising", and "Potential Loyalists" have low recency values, indicating recent and healthy engagement.
+These users are actively interacting with the business.

-•	At Risk, Hibernating, and Cannot Lose Them have not been active for over 170 days and represent priority segments for re-engagement.
+- "At Risk", "Hibernating", and "Cannot Lose Them" segments have not been active for over 170 days.
+These groups should be prioritized for re-engagement campaigns.

-•	Lost Customers likely require cost-sensitive or last-chance offers due to their long inactivity.
+- "Lost Customers" show extended inactivity and may only respond to cost-sensitive or last-chance offers.
+Resource allocation for this segment should be carefully considered.

 _**📌 Strategy Table**_
 | Segment                                  | Recency Status        | Recommended Action                               |